mikhaildasilva/mikhaildasilva-github.io/Additive Manufacturing/README.md

 ### Why use Thermoplastic Polyurethane (TPU) instead of Silicone?

-"Typical" soft robots utilise [Silicone](https://www.smooth-on.com/products/ecoflex-00-30/) of eclectic shore hardness' to impart compliance.
+"Typical" soft robots utilise [Silicone](https://www.smooth-on.com/products/ecoflex-00-30/) of eclectic shore Hardness' to impart compliance.

 #### A few challenges that arise when using Silicone: